Role Product Designer · Sole on 2023 revamp

 Cut the visual noise

 The original orange-green palette was the single most cited complaint in interviews.
 I replaced it with teal and off-black, added whitespace, and gave each service its own mark: a staircase for Career, an infinity loop with speech bubbles for Forum, a speech-bubble cube for Community.
-Users always knew which service they were in without needing a header to tell them.
+The sub-brand marks did the wayfinding work, cutting orientation time on every screen.

 Career sub-brand logo: staircase motif Career logo